381 – Medical expenses

 You cannot include amounts paid for the services of an attendant in your medical expenses if you or your spouse is entitled to include the amounts in the calculation of the tax credit for home-support services for seniors.

 You can also include in your medical expenses the remuneration paid to a full-time attendant who provided care to you, your spouse or a dependant.
-The remuneration must have been paid to a person who, at the time, was not your spouse and was at least 18 years of age.
+The remuneration must have been paid to a person who, at the time, was neither your spouse nor under 18 years of age.
 The person who received the care must have been:

 - a person with a severe and prolonged impairment in mental or physical functions (see the instructions for line 376); or

 - a person who, because of an infirmity, has been certified by a practitioner to be dependent on others for his or her personal needs and care for a prolonged period of time.
 The person must have received the care in the dwelling where he or she lives.
 In addition, a receipt must have been issued by or on behalf of the attendant to whom the remuneration was paid.
 (If the issuer of the receipt is an individual, his or her social insurance number must be given on the receipt.)